This lesson contains 17 slides, with interactive quizzes and text slides.

 What could change?

-• The character's perspective on the situation.
+The character's perspective on the situation.
 For example, at the beginning of the story, the character believes his wife is as happy in their marriage as he is.
-At the end, he realizes that she is hiding feelings of alienation.
+At the end, he realizes that she is after his money and trying to poison him.

 Slide 10 - Slide